 Steroid 5-alpha-reductase 2 deficiency, a 46,XY disorder of sexual development (DSD), is an autosomal recessive condition in which 46,XY subjects with bilateral testes and normal testosterone formation have impaired virilization during embryogenesis due to defective conversion of testosterone to dihydrotestosterone (DHT).

 The clinical manifestations, pathogenesis, diagnosis, and treatment of 5-alpha-reductase deficiency are reviewed here.
-Defects in testosterone biosynthesis and in androgen receptor function are discussed elsewhere.
+DSD due to defects in testosterone biosynthesis and in androgen receptor function are discussed elsewhere.
 (See "Pathogenesis and clinical manifestations of disorders of androgen action" and "Diagnosis and treatment of disorders of the androgen receptor" and "Uncommon causes of congenital adrenal hyperplasia".)

 Steroid 5-alpha-reductase 2 deficiency was first reported in a pedigree of 24 families with 38 affected males in the Dominican Republic, an area where consanguineous marriages are common [1-3].
 In a subsequent report of forty 46,XY infants born with ambiguous genitalia in the Dominican Republic over a ten-year period, five (13 percent) were diagnosed with steroid 5-alpha-reductase 2 deficiency .
 One of the five patients was traced to the original kindred of 38 affected subjects.